keitaroyam/yamtbx/doc/kamo-en.md

 Please make sure to give pace_group as well.
 The unit cell parameters are used in indexing as prior information.
 If not indexed with the cell, the data processing will not proceed.
 Note that you cannot use this parameter when you have more than one kind of crystals.

+Please carefully use this function since sometimes this leads to worse result.

 #### I want to give the correct experimental parameters as image header is wrong
 Please prepare the file named `kamo_override.config` in the image file directory, which will be interpreted by the program.
 Example below (don't write information which is not need to be overridden):